httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 reload navigation triggered through the user interface may replay the original (potentially malicious) request.
 Thus, the reload request should be considered cross-site, like the request that initially navigated to the page.

+### Top-level requests with "unsafe" methods {#unsafe-top-level-requests}

+The "Lax" enforcement mode described in {{strict-lax}} allows a cookie to be sent with a cross-site HTTP request if and only if it is a top-level navigation with a "safe" HTTP method.
+Implementation experience shows that this is difficult to apply as the default behavior, as some sites may rely on cookies not explicitly specifying a `SameSite` attribute being included on top-level cross-site requests with "unsafe" HTTP methods (as was the case in a previous version of this specification).

+For example, a login flow may involve a cross-site top-level `POST` request to an endpoint which expects a cookie with login information.
+For such a cookie, "Lax" enforcement is not appropriate, as it would cause the cookie to be excluded due to the unsafe HTTP request method.
+On the other hand, "None" enforcement would allow the cookie to be sent with all cross-site requests, which may not be desirable due to the cookie's sensitive contents.

+The "Lax-allowing-unsafe" enforcement mode described in {{lax-allowing-unsafe}}
+retains some of the protections of "Lax" enforcement (as compared to "None") while still allowing cookies to be sent cross-site with unsafe top-level requests.

+As a more permissive variant of "Lax" mode, "Lax-allowing-unsafe" mode necessarily provides fewer protections against CSRF.
+Ultimately, the provision of such an enforcement mode should be seen as a temporary, transitional measure to ease adoption of "Lax" enforcement by default.

 # IANA Considerations